The Seesaw Evaded Modular Dirac Framework

-In this work, we adopt a novel approach by presenting a non SUSY modular framework, based on the finite modular subgroup $\Gamma_3 \simeq A_4$, in which neutrinos are purely Dirac particles, independent of the seesaw mechanism, so that neutrino masses arise naturally without requiring unnaturally suppressed couplings.
+In this work, we adopt a novel approach by presenting a non SUSY modular framework, based on the finite modular subgroup $\Gamma_3 \simeq A_4$, in which neutrinos are purely Dirac particles, independent of the seesaw mechanism.
+Although seesaw realizations have been the dominant route in modular symmetry models, our framework demonstrates that neutrino masses can arise naturally without invoking a seesaw and without requiring unnaturally suppressed couplings.